ChaoNEil/ChaoNEil.github.io/content/posts/soc-lab.md

 splunk password : [Redacted]
 ```

-However to get it running on my host laptop, i had to first:
+However to get it running on my host laptop, I had to first:

 1.  add my public IP address in vultr cloud platform for splunk